ramyslow/GDSA/README.md

 Main Functions, opening the Python editor:

 Open "Descriptor.py", run and obtain the decriptor files for each event type.
 For obtaining the metadata we have 4 files named: Datasets, Vocabulary, Bof and TF-IDF.
+We did not execute the TF-IDF as the results in that part did not modify successfully the final results (the files .txt were all 'NonEvent')

 Classification, run changing the file path and obtain the file results.
 For creating a file with the format event_type + #tags of each type of image.
 Implemented with 4 files named Models, Annotation, Ontology and Detector.